Nostrand

 Copyright © 2026 Mbar Type Foundry.
 All rights reserved.

-Typography as an excuse to have fun — that's the idea behind Mbar Type.
-A type foundry crafting mainly display typefaces with their own history and personality, full of surprises: contextual alternates, ligatures, and other hidden details waiting to be discovered along the way.
+Typography as an excuse to have fun — that's the idea behind Mbar Type, an independent Polish type foundry.
+We craft mainly display typefaces with their own history and personality, full of surprises: contextual alternates, ligatures, and other hidden details waiting to be discovered along the way.

 Because good typography should bring joy — not just to those who design it, but to everyone who uses it.